Writing a Resume

 A chronological resume presents the most recent information first within each section.
 A functional resume organizes information from many experiences around functional or skill area(s).
 A chronological/functional resume] is much like a chronological resume, except that you highlight experience that most relates to the position for which you are applying by listing it in reverse chronological order before listing additional, less relevant experience.

 You should choose the format that best fits your individual needs, but in general, we recommend using a chronological or chronological/functional resume.
 Many employers find functional resumes difficult to follow because experience is described apart from where it was obtained.
 However, a functional resume might be appropriate if you are considering a move to a different field.
-Ask Advising & Career Services for advice if you are considering a functional resume.
+Ask the University Career Center for advice if you are considering a functional resume.

 Remember: Your resume and cover letter must be free from grammatical and spelling mistakes.
 It is very important to carefully edit and proof your documents to ensure that they are error-free.
 Before you prepare the final versions, have several people review them to proofread and suggest possible improvements.
 Each person will critique your resume from his or her viewpoint, so only incorporate those suggestions with which you feel most comfortable.
-We strongly encourage you to make an appointment to have your resume critiqued at Advising & Career Services.
+We strongly encourage you to make an appointment to have your resume critiqued at the University Career Center.